Family skiing together during sunrise at Wilmot Mountain

 13421 Mann St, Jones, MI, 269-244-5635

-Driving time from Chicago: about two hours
+Driving time from Chicago: About two hours.

 Season dates: Weather permitting.

-Driving time from Chicago: about 4.5 hours
+Driving time from Chicago: About an hour.

 Recommended